WDI-SEA/react-development-course-materials/03-Underlying Concepts/03-unidirectional-data-flow-lecture.md

 - In React applications, data usually flows from the top down.
 How does this apply?

-- When several components in a view need to share `state`, you lift, or **hoist**, the `state` so that it's available to all the components that need it.
+- When several components in a view need to share state, you lift, or **hoist**, the state so that it's available to all the components that need it.
 Define the state in the highest component you can, so that you can pass it to any components that will need it.

-- Briefly describe the concept of 'hoisting' in JavaScript.
+- Briefly describe the concept of "hoisting" in JavaScript.

 - Let's look at a search filter as an example.
-This app will have two basic components: One that displays a list of data, and one that captures user input to filter the data.
+This app will have two basic components: One that displays a list of data and one that captures user input to filter the data.

 </aside>